-These people will offer insights based on their unique perspective, and their opinions should not be discounted.
+These people will offer insights based on their unique perspectives, and their opinions should not be discounted.

 They may also become customers – if you offer what they need – or you may be able them to refer them to others in your network, earning you kudos with those you refer them to.